reduxjs/redux/docs/recipes/reducers/07-UpdatingNormalizedData.md

 ### Simple Merging

-One approach is to simply merge the contents of the action in to the existing state:
+One approach is to merge the contents of the action in to the existing state.
+In this case, we need to do a deep recursive merge, not just a shallow copy.
+The Lodash `merge` function can handle this for us:

 ```js
 import merge from "lodash/object/merge";